- Official Language(s)

 Volunteers work with our in-country partner Rise Above Foundation Cebu, a non-government organization with a long history in the Philippines.
 You will pitch in on a project that could involve building a home for people with an incurable disease, help fix up a school or do other work related to Rise Above’s efforts with education, food, oral hygiene and medical care programs.

 Choose your trip

-ADULT AND FAMILY, CUSTOM OR CORPORATE TRIPS: These are typically two weeks in length and include in-country food, ground transportation, accommodation, program costs and a substantial direct donation to Rise Above Foundation Cebu.
-It does not include airfare, but you can get a tax receipt for airfare if you book through DWC’s travel affiliate.
+ADULT AND FAMILY, CUSTOM OR CORPORATE TRIPS: These are typically two weeks in length and include in-country food, ground transportation, accommodation, program costs a substantial direct donation to the project with our partner, Rise Above Foundation Cebu.
+It does not include airfare, however, the entire flight cost if paid through DWC is 100% eligible for a charitable tax receipt.

 YOUTH AND UNIVERSITY TRIPS: A two- to four-week Youth and University trip varies in price and is often based on number of participants and location.
 You can fundraise for your trip and DWC will give charitable receipts to your donors.